-It is our aim in this work to fully study the connected component of the unit of the group of automorphisms of the Lie algebra $\mathcal D:=t^*\mathcal G$.
-Such a connected component being spanned by exponentials of derivations of $\D$, we will work with those derivations and the first cohomology space $H^1(\D,\D)$, where $\D$ is seen as the $\D$-module for the adjoint representation.
+It is our aim in this work to study the connected component of the unit of the group Aut($\mathcal D$) of automorphisms of the Lie algebra $\mathcal D$.
+Such a connected component is precisely the connected subgroup of Aut($\mathcal D$), spanned by the exponentials of the derivations of $\D$.
+Therefore, we will work locally, that is, with those derivations and the first cohomology space $H^1(\D,\D)$, where $\D$ is seen as a $\D$-module for the adjoint representation.